ankitshah59/Equine_nrf52840_App-/README.md

 This work bridges veterinary medicine and biomedical engineering, enabling **wireless, non-invasive, and continuous equine health monitoring** in both clinical and field environments.
 <img width="820" height="643" alt="image" src="https://github.com/user-attachments/assets/7b04e53d-198a-4b04-9122-05af213082c5" />

+Fig. 1.
+Overall system design for equine physiological monitoring with enhanced wearability.
+(A) Schematic illustration of the smart textile band applied to a horse (scale bar, 20 cm).
+Insets show close-up images of the sensor-embedded textile band and secure attachment mechanism on the horse’s chest and abdomen (top right; scale bar, 2 cm), along with example data visualization of physiological signals transmitted wirelessly (bottom right).
+(B) Exploded view and layout of the flexible electronic device.
+(C) Image of the unfolded layout of the flexible electronic circuit (scale bar, 2 cm).
 ---

 ## Features